CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Experiments

 \subsection{Experimental setup}

-\parag{Technical details.} We use in all experiments a frozen CLIP ViT-B/16 pre-trained by OpenCLIP~\cite{openclip}.
-Our method \ours uses two convolutional layers to extract DINO-like information from CLIP layer $l=10$ (the 3rd before last): $g(\cdot)$ has a kernel $3\times3$ and output dimension $d_g = 256$ and $h(\cdot)$ a kernel $1\times1$ with $d_h = 1$.
-The first is trained to match the correlation information extracted from the \emph{value} embeddings of the last layer of a ViT-B/16 model trained following DINO~\cite{caron2021dino} we discuss using different features in supplementary.
+\parag{Technical details.} We use in all experiments a \emph{frozen} CLIP ViT-B/16 pre-trained following OpenCLIP~\cite{openclip}.
+Our method \ours uses two convolutional layers to extract DINO-like information from CLIP layer $l=10$ (the 3rd before the last which was shown to provide the best results \cite{Walmer_2023_CVPR}).
+The first layer $g(\cdot)$ has a kernel $3\times3$ and output dimension $d_g = 256$ and $h(\cdot)$ a kernel $1\times1$ with $d_h = 1$.
+The first is trained to match the correlation information extracted from the \emph{value} embeddings of the last layer of a ViT-B/16 model trained following DINO~\cite{caron2021dino}.
 The second layer is trained to replicate the unsupervised object localization predictions of FOUND~\cite{simeoni2023found}--which also uses DINO model.
-We train both layers with a binary cross-entropy loss and train the model on PASCAL VOC~\cite{pascal-voc-2012} training set consisting of 1464 images.
-We train for 20 epochs with a batch size of 32 images, which takes approximately 40 mins on 1 Nvidia A5000 GPU card.
-We decrease the learning rate by a factor of 0.1 after 15 epochs for FOUND head.
-For the correlations head, we stop the training after 5 epochs as we observe the model stops improving onwards.
+We train both layers with a binary cross-entropy loss on \emph{only 1k raw images} randomly sampled from ImageNet~\cite{imagenet} dataset \emph{without any annotation}.
+We report average scores over 3 runs with different sampling seeds and provide standard deviations in appendix (\cref{sec:sup_exp}).
+We follow \cite{wang2022tokencut} and binarize the correlations with $\gamma=0.2$.
+In the background filtering step, we use a high confidence score, i.e., $\delta=0.99$.
+We train our model for 6k iterations with a batch size of 16 images using Adam optimizer~\cite{kingma2015}, which takes approximately 3 hours on a single NVIDIA RTX A5000 GPU.
+We decrease the learning rate for both heads by a factor of 0.1 after 5k iterations.
 We apply data augmentations during training (random scale and cropping, flipping and photometric distortions).
-Overall, we binarize the correlations with $\gamma=0.2$ and use a confidence score of $\delta=0.98$.
-We ablate the parameters in \autoref{sec:param-study} and show that our method is rather stable.